-Click below to listen to a webinar I did with child psychologist Dr. Allison Briscoe-Smith for EmbraceRace
+Click below to listen to a webinar I did with child psychologist Dr. Allison Briscoe-Smith for EmbraceRace |

 “If you can walk you can dance, if you can talk you can sing.”

-In addition, Dr. Chap is the Deputy Director of Programs and Curriculum at the Perception Institute, where she identifies opportunities to translate the mind sciences and other essential concepts into interactive trainings that build the capacity for clients to transform their organizations.
-Chap facilitates workshops on racial identity development, racial microaggressions, implicit bias, identity / racial anxiety, and stereotype threat in education, healthcare, and with teams in various types of organizations.
+Dr. Chap currently serves on the Pre-School team and has maintained her role as Lead on Social Identity Development.
+To learn more about the Great First Eight Curriculum, visit GreatFirstEight.org.
+In addition, Dr. Chap serves as a partner for Perception Strategies, where she identifies opportunities to translate the mind sciences and other essential concepts into interactive workshops that build the capacity for clients to shift their mindsets and transform their organizations.Sandra (Chap) Chapman, Ed.
+D. is the CEO of Chap Equity Inc., an organization rooted in the belief that, through teamwork, we can learn more about ourselves and others; discuss and discover the foundational research needed to address the needs in a community; create conversations that support individuals where they are and confront barrier issues; and create actionable steps towards building stronger educational communities.
+Chap facilitates workshops on racial identity development, racial microaggressions, implicit bias, identity / racial anxiety, stereotype threat, and hiring in education and with teams in various types of organizations.
 Embedded within each concept are tools for helping individuals override unconscious phenomena linked to identity and better connect behavior with values.
-You can learn more about Perception here |

-Between 2019 and 2021, Dr. Chap worked as the lead on Identity Development for the Great First Eight Infant and Toddler curriculum development project, led by Dr. Nell K. Duke at the University of Michigan.
-Great First Eight is a full day, project-based curriculum designed to integrate all disciplines, prioritizing science and social studies to an unprecedented degree for the infant through primary grades, and to support educators in enacting culturally relevant pedagogy.
-Dr. Chap is the co-author of Black Girl on the Playground (Teaching Beautiful Brilliant Black Girls, Corwin Press, 2021) and an article about the working relationship between the Head of School and the Direction of Diversity for the NAIS Magazine called, The Power of Conversation (Summer 2014).
+Dr. Chap is the lead on Social Identity Development for the Great First Eight curriculum development project, led by Dr. Nell K. Duke Executive Director, Center for Early Literacy Success at Stand for Children.
+Great First Eight is a full-day, open educational resource (OER) curriculum for children birth through eight.
+This project-based curriculum is designed to integrate all disciplines, prioritizing science and social studies to an unprecedented degree for the infant through primary grades, and to support educators in enacting culturally relevant pedagogy.
+In addition to creating units for the Infant and Toddler team, Dr. Chap created the professional learning modules on identity and positionality for all educators using the program. |

 |